earthai-tech/k-diagram/paper.md

 temporal consistency of interval widths.
-Furthermore, the library introduces innovative methods for visualizing **error distributions**, such as polar error bands to separate systemic bias from random error, and polar violins—a novel adaptation of the traditional violin plot [@Hintze1998] to compare the full error profiles of multiple models.
+Furthermore, the library introduces innovative methods for visualizing **error distributions**, such as polar error bands to separate systemic bias from random error, and polar violins, a novel adaptation of the traditional violin plot [@Hintze1998], to compare the full error profiles of multiple models.
 For a complete assessment of the predictive distribution, a dedicated suite of **probabilistic diagnostics** offers Polar PIT Histograms for calibration, Sharpness Diagrams for precision, and